IIIA-ML/crowdsourced_geolocation/README.md

 # Crowdsourced Geolocation
 Simulation for geolocalization using crowdsourcing.

-This repository contains the code used in the research article:
+This repository contains the code used in two related research articles:

 R. Ballester, Y. Labeyrie, M. O. Mulayim, J. L. Fernandez-Marquez, and J. Cerquides, “Mathematical and Computational Models for Crowdsourced Geolocation,” in _Frontiers in Artificial Intelligence and Applications, Vol 375: Artificial Intelligence Research and Development_, I. Sanz, R. Ros, and J. Nin, Eds.
 IOS Press, 2023, pp. 301–310. [doi: 10.3233/FAIA230699](https://doi.org/10.3233/FAIA230699)

+(Preprint)
+Ballester, Rocco and Labeyrie, Yanis and Mulayim, Mehmet Oguz and Fernandez-Marquez, Jose Luis and Cerquides, Jesus, Crowdsourced Geolocation: Detailed Exploration of Mathematical and Computational Modelling Approaches.
+Available at SSRN: [doi: 10.2139/ssrn.4771789](http://dx.doi.org/10.2139/ssrn.4771789)

 ## Before every run
 First, make sure you update the local repo with the remote changes.